kirsbo/Flow-application-launcher/README.md

 **Developer Requirements**

-.NET framework 2.0
-Telerik rad controls (you will need Radcontrols for Winforms to be able to modify the UI).
+.NET framework 2.0 and Telerik rad controls (you will need Radcontrols for Winforms to be able to modify the UI).

 **If you are just interested in using the application**